yubaoquan/mockr/README.md

 For example, you request `https://3000/a/b/c`, and the controller root path you set in config file is `controllers`, so the final controller path will be `path.resolve(cwd, controllerRoot, '.', ctx.request.path)`, cwd is the directory of config file.
 If cwd is `/Usr/xxx`, then the final controller path will be `/Usr/xxx/controllers/a/b/c`.
 Then, mockr will try to require the controller from that path, if the require result is a function, mockr will invoke it, otherwise mockr will execute `ctx.body = requireResult`.
 So you can write a json file named `c.json` or `c.js` and put it in `/Usr/xxx/controllers/a/b/`.

 ### Restful URL rule
-If there are params in the request URL, for example, the pattern is `/name/${name}/age/${age}`, the real URL is `/name/Tom/age/12`, you can specify the format in config file under `restfulURLs`. the value of this config is an array, each item of the array represents an url pattern.
+If there are params in the request URL, for example, the pattern is `/name/${name}/age/${age}`, the real URL is `/name/Tom/age/12`, you can specify the pattern in config file under `restfulURLs`. the value of this config is an array, each item of the array represents an url pattern.
 In this example, the config will be like this:
 ```
 restfulURLs: [
     ['/name', null, '/age', null],